 1. Camera worthy -The middle and the sides of the dutch baby will puff up pretty good, however, the puff won't last too long.
 If you want to snap a photo, make sure you have your camera handy!

 2. Flour - Use all purpose flour.
 Do not use self rising flour.

-3. Cook time -The Dutch baby bakes fast.
-Usually bakes in 18-20 minutes to cook.
-Once the side are golden brown it's most likely done.
-Add the toppings and fruits etc. Slice and serve.
-Or slice then add topping and serve.
-Whatever you prefer.
+3. Cook time - Keep an eye of this pancake.
+It usually takes 15-20 minutes to cook.
+Once the side are golden brown it's most and set and not jiggly, it's most likely done.
+Add the toppings and fruits etc. Sprinkle with fresh lemon juice.
+Slice and serve.

 Calories: 214kcal | Carbohydrates: 17g | Protein: 7g | Fat: 13g | Saturated Fat: 7g | Trans Fat: 1g | Cholesterol: 148mg | Sodium: 207mg | Potassium: 135mg | Fiber: 1g | Sugar: 4g | Vitamin A: 492IU | Vitamin C: 11mg | Calcium: 61mg | Iron: 1mg